 “I quickly realized that line of work didn’t suit my personality; I’m much more a people person, and more sales driven,” he said.
 “Meanwhile, Collin had mentioned he was looking to hire someone with my personality type to help drive new business development, so I ended up taking the position to help expand 123JUNK into Maryland and DC.”
 That was in November 2014.

-Eventually Kevin’s territory expanded to cover the whole DMV and then later he transitioned from a Client Relationship Executive to Business Development Manager.
+Eventually Kevin’s territory expanded to cover the whole DMV.
+Later he transitioned from a Client Relationship Executive to Business Development Manager to Sales Manager.
 Despite his growth, Kevin still jumps in where he is needed.
 You may find him assisting with a job in the field on Monday morning and sitting down for coffee or lunch with a referral partner or charity partner in the afternoon.
 You need humility in junk removal, a realty that Kevin is very familiar with.

 “My dream is to keep moving up within the company.
-I’m proud to see the continued expansion, now with a devoted fleet of trucks for Maryland and a new office there, and it’s gratifying to know I played an important role in that expansion,” he explained.
+I’m proud to see the continued growth of our company and it’s people.
+It’s gratifying to know I played an important role in that expansion,” he explained.
 “The company is growing fast!”

-Outside of work and volunteering, Kevin loves his sports teams, including the Nationals, Wizards and Redskins, and enjoys playing golf and basketball.
+Outside of work and volunteering, Kevin loves to spend time with his wife, Julie and his dog, Bella.
+He also loves his sports teams, which include the Nationals, Wizards and The Commanders.
+He enjoys playing golf and basketball.